OCDSpec/OCDSpec2/README.md

 ## Running code before tests

-Just conform to the SKPrelude protocol, which just requires a `-(void)run` method.
+To run some code once just before the entire test suite, create a class that conforms to the SKPrelude protocol, which just requires a `-(void)run` method.
 Here's an example:

 ```objc
 #import <UIKit/UIKit.h>